matthew-r-clark/crm_donor_duplicates/README.md

 Web application for managing donor relationships with a focus on maintaining a single relationship contact between a ministry staff person and a donor.

+To explore demo application (http://donor-duplicates.herokuapp.com), you can create a user account or use the admin account:
+Email: admin@email.com
+Password: admin

 ### Problem
 For a particular organization, ministry staff are responsible for building and developing their own donor support teams.
 There is a high chance of several ministry staff people knowing the same potential donors so a system needs to be in place to limit the number of staff people who attempt to contact a particular potential donor.